DataWithMichael/Super-Cafe-ETL-Pipeline/README.md

 # Super Café ETL Pipeline

 **This repository is for the Super Café Project by Ana-LatteX**
-*Ana-LatteX — Automated ETL & BI*
+*Michael Castillo-Garcia — Automated ETL & BI*

 ---

 ## Summary
-Fully automated ETL pipeline (local & AWS): ingest daily branch CSVs, clean and normalize transaction and order data, load into PostgreSQL (local) or Redshift (AWS).
-Visualize trends and insights with Grafana dashboards for branch and product performance.
+Fully automated ETL pipeline (local & AWS): ingest daily branch CSVs, clean and normalise transaction and order data, load into PostgreSQL (local) or Redshift (AWS).
+Visualise trends and insights with Grafana dashboards for branch and product performance.

 ---